 In the majority of cases, responsible emitters will be sophisticated reporters with robust financial and production planning capabilities.
 The discipline of production planning is well established and the basic statistical tools such as the derivation of the confidence interval (CI) (from historic data) and the prediction interval (PI) (for forward-looking data) are likely to be well understood by the applicants.
 It should be straightforward for the applicant to provide sufficient evidence to support the claim on the quantity of production variables that are ‘reasonably likely’ to be produced at the facility.
 The types of information that an applicant may be expected to make available to an auditor on production variables will differ by the calculated baseline criteria that they are applying for.

-In order to assist registered greenhouse and energy auditors become familiar with the concepts of production forecasting, a case study is provided in Appendix A. The case study uses the example of monthly data to illustrate the statistical concepts, however the same basic principles apply to annual forecasts.
+To assist registered greenhouse and energy auditors become familiar with the concepts of production forecasting, a case study is provided in Appendix A. The case study uses the example of monthly data to illustrate the statistical concepts, however the same basic principles apply to annual forecasts.

 Other forms of evidence to support the use of confidence intervals in production planning include, but are not limited to: